Resources

 The City of Alexandria’s Old Town overflows with charming, historic vibes and provides many chances to revisit history, explore new restaurants and shops, and find endless walkways to stroll through.

-Out in the neighborhood of Del Ray, artistry of all kinds is revered by its residents.
-Art and street festivals abound, while the historic Birchmere stage showcases music of all types.
-Locals and tourists enjoy live music from iconic performers and hometown bands.
+Out in the neighborhood of Del Ray (one of the most sought-after zip codes in Alexandria, VA), artistry of all kinds is revered by its residents.
+The area offers numerous art and street festivals, and the historic Birchmere stage presents a diverse range of musical genres.
+Most nights, locals and tourists enjoy live music from iconic performers and hometown bands.

 Military families will easily find even more history and unique settings within popular residential areas such as Seminary Hill in the West End and the Rosemont Historic District.
 It's in Rosemont where rows of homes built in the Craftsman, Arts and Crafts, and Colonial Revival styles are located.

 Old Town isn’t the only part of Alexandria with charm to spare.
-In Alexandria, Fairfax County (different from the City of Alexandria), the Mount Vernon area and its namesake, George Washington’s mansion, preside over incredible views of the Potomac River.
+In Alexandria (Fairfax County) and the Mount Vernon area, George Washington’s beloved mansion presides over incredible views of the Potomac River.
 Both tourists and residents alike admire the location’s sunrises and sunsets.

 Alexandria Has Every Type of Housing You'd Ever Want

 Families flock to both Alexandrias because of the Norman Rockwell feel to dozens of neighborhoods.
-If kids running and playing through the streets and bursting in and out your front door is your version of an ideal childhood, well then, welcome home because that exact scenario plays out after school and during the summer every day.
+If kids running and playing through the streets and bursting in and out your front door is your version of an ideal childhood, welcome to living in Alexandria VA, because that exact scenario plays out after school and during the summer every day.

 metro stop at Union station in washington DC